Markuszów: Cemeteries

+Tourism

+Markuszów is located on the Lublin Renaissance Trail.

 Education

-A kindergarten (pre-school), primary-school, and gymnasium (middle school) are located in Markuszów and serve students within the gmina.
-The primary-school and gymnasium are housed in the same building.
-The primary school is named after Jan Pocek, a folk poet from neighboring village of Zabłocie, and serves approximately 150 students.
+A kindergarten (pre-school), primary school, and gymnasium (middle school) are located in Markuszów and serve students within the gmina.
+The primary school and gymnasium are housed in the same building.
+The primary school is named after Jan Pocek, a folk poet from the neighboring village of Zabłocie, and serves approximately 150 students.
 Around 70 students attend the gymnasium.

-Afterwards, students must commute to, or move to, a larger city like Lublin or Puławy to continue studies in a liceum or technicum.
+Students must commute to, or move to, a larger city like Lublin or Puławy to continue studies in a liceum or technikum.

 Transport

-Very busy national roads DK17 (Warsaw - Hrebenne), DK12 (Łęknica - Dorohusk), and E372 pass jointly through the heart of Markuszów.
-Construction of joint expressway S17 and S12 is ongoing with completion projected later this year (2013).
-The new expressway route is constructed through cow pastures and farms to the North.
-Upon completion, most of Lublin-Warsaw traffic will bypass the village completely.
+National roads DK17 (Warsaw–Hrebenne), DK12 (Łęknica–Dorohusk), and E372 pass jointly through Markuszów.
+The S17 and S12 expressways, completed in the 2010s, now bypass the village to the north, diverting most Lublin-Warsaw traffic away from the village center.